Absiinator/lunettes/README.md

 > cd lunettes
 > python3 manage.py createsuperuser

-By default I recommand creating a simlpe admin/admin
+By default I recommand creating a simple admin/admin
 Django will automatically create genders when logging into the dashboard.
 This happens if the number of genre is not 2 !
 You cannot make more than 2 genders !
 This model is not capable of scalling.